BIMseven/cs1632-Deliverable-1/Test-Cases-Ben.md

 ---
 **IDENTIFIER:** FUN-SAVE-FILE-UPDATE

-**DESCRIPTION:** This test verifies that saving an updated applies any changes to an existing file.
+**DESCRIPTION:** This test verifies that saving an updated file applies any changes to an existing file.

 **PRECONDITIONS:** JBefunge is running with a new, untitled program.
 The title of the